siascone/sp-between-cities-dijkstras/README.md

 ## 🚀 Motivation and Interests

---->TODO: Rewrite motivation and intersts<---

-Mapping and navigation systems are fascinating examples of real-world graph applications.
-This project explores how shortest path algorithms power those systems.
-By implementing Dijkstra’s algorithm from scratch, this project serves as a hands-on deep dive into graph theory, pathfinding, and C++ data structures.
+Mapping and navigation systems are compelling real-world applications of graph theory.
+This project explores how shortest path algorithms—like Dijkstra’s—form the backbone of such systems.
+By implementing Dijkstra’s algorithm from scratch, the project offers a hands-on dive into graph traversal and pathfinding.

-Shortest path problems show up in GPS routing, networking, logistics, and more.
-Building this project from scratch makes those concepts tangible and opens the door to exploring advanced topics like A*, heuristics, or dynamic graph data.
+My interest in graphs and navigation stems from countless hours spent in the saddle, exploring routes with my bike computer.
+While the full complexity of modern bike mapping systems goes far beyond this project, their foundations lie in the same algorithms and concepts explored here.
+This project makes those fundamentals tangible and sets the stage for deeper exploration of topics like A*, heuristics, and dynamic graphs.

 ## 🧠 What It Does

---->TODO: Provide more detail here<---
+This project simulates a simplified map system by modeling cities and the roads that connect them as a weighted graph.
+It allows users to calculate the shortest travel route between two cities using Dijkstra’s algorithm.
+The program focuses on demonstrating core concepts of graph representation and pathfinding.

-- Represents cities as nodes in a graph
+- Models a network of cities as nodes in a graph
-- Represents roads as weighted edges (distance between cities)
+- Represents roads as weighted edges, where weights correspond to distances between cities
-- Uses Dijkstra’s algorithm to compute the shortest path between two cities
+- Implements Dijkstra’s algorithm to determine the shortest path between any two cities in the graph
 - Outputs:
+  - The ordered list of cities along the path
   - Total distance of the shortest path
-  - Sequence of cities along that path

 ## Getting Setup and Running the Program